 The proposal must be written by the applicant and with the understanding that it will be reviewed by a multidisciplinary selection committee (i.e., a non-specialist audience).
 Your communication skills are reflected in the clarity of this writing and speak to the following selection criterion: Applicant's research excellence and leadership in the research domain.

 (Maximum of 4 pages; must follow the specifications found in the instructions provided in the Ensure attached documents meet presentation standards section.)

 Provide a bibliography that includes citations for all sources referenced in the research proposal, as well as a literature review if appropriate for your area of research.
 These citations should be in the format used by the primary discipline of the proposed research.
 Ensure that all citations are clear and complete to allow reviewers/readers to easily locate the sources.

 This application element speaks directly to the following selection criterion: Quality of applicant's proposed research program

 Attachment: Institutional letter of endorsement – to be completed by the host institution

 (Maximum of 1 page; must follow the specifications in the Ensure attached documents meet presentation standards section.)

 - Describe the process by which the institution chose to endorse the applicant, including the number of applications that were reviewed.

 - Confirm agreement with the supervisor's statement of synergy between the institution's strategic priorities and the applicant's proposed research program.

-- Confirm the institution's commitment to gender equity, and outline the existing equity involvement in the endorsement process.
+- Confirm the institution's commitment to equity, diversity and inclusion (EDI), and outline the existing equity involvement in the endorsement process.
 The endorsement must be aligned with both the Banting program's commitment to EDI and the institution's EDI initiatives.